 Hello!
-I’m Miriam Joy, and this is my book blog.
+I’m Miriam Joy, also known as Finn to some people, and this is my book blog.
 If you’re looking for general posts about literature, writing, life, growing up, university, politics, social issues, fandom, and music, then you probably want to head over to my main site: Miriam Joy Writes.
 Here, you’ll find book reviews and occasionally book tags, just to shake things up a bit.

 To see my most recent reviews, click the Reviews tab at the top.
 If you want to browse through earlier ones, go for the Review Archives.
 And if you want to know more about how I’m approaching reviews on this blog, check out my Reviewing Policy.